Bay Area Media Turn to SJSU on Election Night 2016

 institutions, and their problems.
 Our mission thus embraces elements of the liberal

-arts and of citizenship and social science education.
+arts, citizenship, and social science education.

 A major strength of SJSU's student body is its diversity.
 Our students vary in their